Hyaluronic acid went from being everyone’s favorite ingredient to a somewhat controversial component in a matter of a year.

-The Hyaluronic Acid Intensifier is another great product by this brand and it’s truly a hardworking serum that helps restore dry and dehydrated skin but also soothe irritation with ingredients such as licorice extract and purple rice.
+The Hyaluronic Acid Intensifier is a hardworking serum that helps restore dry and dehydrated skin but also calm irritation with ingredients such as licorice extract and purple rice.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.

 The Acne Solution: Your Ultimate Guide To Flawless Complexion

 An extensive, no-nonsense course showing you how to never have acne again, from a licensed Esthetician specializing in oily/acne-prone skin.